-1.6 The Plan covers the whole of the civil parish of Patching, as shown in Map 1 in Appendix A. There are already separate adopted Neighbourhood Plans in place for our adjoining parishes of Clapham, Angmering and Ferring (all in Arun district).
-To the north, the parishes of Storrington, Sullington and Washington (in Horsham District) are working together on a single neighbourhood plan, which is about to go to public examination.
+1.5 The Plan covers the whole of the civil parish of Patching, as shown in Map 1 in Appendix A. There are already separate adopted Neighbourhood Plans in place for our adjoining parishes of Clapham, Angmering and Ferring (all in Arun district).
+To the north, the parishes of Storrington, Sullington and Washington (in Horsham District) are working together on a single neighbourhood plan, and will shortly be consulting on revisions following examination in 2016.

 The key features of the Plan area are summarised in section 2 of this Plan.